 Others also continued in extensive writings about parallel comparisons to Islamic and Christian persecutions to the Jews.

 Scholars also tried to promote the countermyth considering the Jews hatred as a tradition in Islam since it’s making.

-Others as WOJAC went to consider the Jews from the Arab lands as refugees from persecution from the hands of the Arabs.
-These also consider Jews going to Israel as an exchange of population that counterbalance the exodus of tens of thousands of Arabs from Israel and thereby cancels any obligation of Israel’s part to repatriate those refugees.
+Others as WOJAC went to find the Jews from the Arab lands as refugees from persecution from the hands of the Arabs.
+These also consider Jews were going to Israel as an exchange of population that counterbalance the exodus of tens of thousands of Arabs from Israel and thereby cancels any obligation on Israel’s part to repatriate those refugees.